AI Receptionists for Small Business: The Complete Guide (2026)

 Appointment-driven (dental, salon, tutor)My AI Front DeskBooks mid-call

-High-ticket calls (legal, finance)Smith.aiHuman backup
+High-ticket calls (legal/law firms, finance)Smith.aiHuman backup

 HIPAA or custom workflowsSynthflowCompliance + no-code flows